 NordSTEVA was established in September 2014, and ran until January 2021.
 As of January 1st 2016 the scientific and administrative coordination of the project was transferred to the partner in Copenhagen, CAST.

 NordSTEVA received its funding from NordForsk, which was established by the Nordic Council of Ministers in 2005.
 NordForsk provides funding for Nordic research co-operation as well as advice and input on Nordic research policy development.

-The specific objective of NordSTEVA is to advance research, education and training, industrial strategy and public policy in support of a wider and deeper understanding of the security technology/values interface.
-The Centre will draw together and integrate diverse ideas, capabilities and experiences in order to generate new knowledge, approaches, and solutions in support of the enhancement of Nordic Societal Security.
+The specific objective of NordSTEVA was to advance research, education and training, industrial strategy and public policy in support of a wider and deeper understanding of the security technology/values interface.
+The Centre drew together and integrate diverse ideas, capabilities and experiences in order to generate new knowledge, approaches, and solutions in support of the enhancement of Nordic Societal Security.

-The primary objective of the centre is to organize and carry out problem-based analysis, social science research, technological development and public policy in support of Nordic societal security.
-To fully achieve this goal, the centre will pursue three secondary objectives:
+The primary objective of the centre was to organize and carry out problem-based analysis, social science research, technological development and public policy in support of Nordic societal security.
+To fully achieve this goal, the centre pursued three secondary objectives:

 - O1: To create a Nordic hub for research, documentation and technological development in the area of societal security;

 - O2: To foster the growth of excellence in research on technology and values on a global scale;

 - O3: To promote long-term education and capacity-building in societal security research and policy at the meeting place of technological innovation and value-based inquiry